Bully beef: History

 The iconic rectangular bully beef tin of the Boer War and First World War possibly first appeared in soldiers' rations in this campaign as it was reported that in 1879 over 4,400 tons of preserved beef had been exported to England by Libby, McNeil and Libby, with over 260 tons sent to the troops in South Africa.
 In 1875, Arthur Libby and W. J. Wilson had obtained a patent for a rectangular can with tapered sides allowing the can's contents "to slide out in one piece, so as to be readily sliced as desired".
 The meat was precooked to reduce shrinkage and, as described in another patent, packed into the can under pressure "to remove the air and all superfluous moisture", hence the compressed corned beef description on the label.
-The patents were declared void in 1881 when Prior art was shown to exist, allowing other packing houses to produce similar cans.
+The patents were declared void in 1881 when prior art was shown to exist, allowing other packing houses to produce similar cans.

-As was common at the time, the newspapers used letters from soldiers to provide news of the war, and it was in a letter from Private J. Smith of the 91st Highlanders that the expression "bully beef and biscuits" first appeared in print.
+Private J. Smith of the 91st Highlanders used the expression "bully beef and biscuits" in a letter describing the Battle of Gingindlovu.
+The Sheffield Daily Telegraph published his letter on 14 August 1879, the first known instance of "bully beef and biscuits" in print.
 A few years later, owing to the intense interest it created in England, correspondents accompanied Lord Wolseley's expedition to relieve General Charles George Gordon and his Egyptian troops, besieged in Khartoum.
 The journey up the Nile took months and with no fighting to report, journalists wrote about the more mundane aspects of soldier's lives with mentions of 'bully beef' appearing in a majority of their articles and 'bully beef and biscuits' appearing occasionally.

-The next development was the key open can.
-Both J. Osterhoudt, in 1866, and Arsène Saupiquet in 1882, had patented key open cans, with possibly only Saupiquet achieving commercial success, but it was not until a cheaper method of production was developed by John Zimmerman in 1892 that American companies adopted the innovation, with Cudahy's, Libby's and Armour soon producing corned beef in the easy to open tins.
+The next development was the key-open can.
+Both J. Osterhoudt in 1866 and Arsène Saupiquet in 1882 had patented key-open cans, with possibly only Saupiquet achieving commercial success, but it was not until a cheaper method of production was developed by John Zimmerman in 1892 that American companies adopted the innovation, with Cudahy's, Libby's and Armour soon producing corned beef in the easy-to-open tins.
 The British Government was slow to adopt the new cans, and in 1898 the Civil and Military Gazette saw it as scandalous that they were still supplying meat in "unget-at-able" tins when the new cans were available.